gruntbatch/Kelvin/README.md

 This requires Photoshop 2020 or newer.
 It _might_ work on Photoshop 2019, but that's not tested.

-Download the latest `Kelvin.ZXP` file from the releases page.
-Install using your preferred ZXP manager.
+Download the latest `Kelvin.zxp` file from the releases page.
+It is signed with a self-signed certification, so it _should_ install without issue, but it might raise a warning.
+You can install it manually, or by using your preferred ZXP manager.

 If you'd like to install manually, clone this repository to your `Adobe/CEP/extensions` folder, and enable Photoshop's debug mode.

 [Where to plonk my Adobe extensions?](https://creative-scripts.com/where-to-plonk-my-extensions/)

 [Setting Cep Debug Mode and Log Level the Easy Way](https://creative-scripts.com/setting-cep-debug-and-log-level/)

+## License

+All of my code is released under the GNU GPLv3 license.
+You're free to modify things as you see fit.
+However, `CSInterface.js` was made by Adobe, and is subject to whatever their license is.